calvernaz/gm/README.md

 `gm add ~/repositories/gocv.io/x/gocv`

+Or clone remote repository and add to configuration

+`gm get https://github.com/upspin/upspin.git ~/repositories/upspin` // the parent must exist

 Then, check your configuration

 `gm config -p` // -p means pretty print

 Then trigger an update for the repositories

 `gm update`